 Some parents believe that children have the temperament to lie and parents must punish their dishonesty.
-But this is not a right belief.
+But this is not the right belief.

-So because of this wrong belief parents make a mistake in handling the children.
+So because of this wrong belief parents make a mistake in handling their children.
 After knowing the mistakes of children, parents confront the children with anger and threats.

 They become harsh and punishable to the children.
 As a result, the children feel afraid of telling the truth about their mistakes.

-Therefore, to let the children confess their dishonesty without fear of rejection, the parents must make their children feel comfortable.
-Here is an example to understand how parents should teach honesty to the children.
+Therefore, let the children confess their dishonesty without fear of rejection, the parents must make their children feel comfortable.
+Here is an example to understand how parents should teach honesty to their children.

-Suppose the parents find the child with a cute pencil box which he brought from the school.
-It does not belong to him neither he received it as a gift.
+Suppose the parents find the child with a cute pencil box which he brought from school.
+It does not belong to him, nor did he receive it as a gift.

-So in place of asking him that he has the stolen the pencil box from the school, parents should encourage the child to speak the truth.
+So, in place of asking him if he has stolen the pencil box from the school, parents should encourage the child to speak the truth.
 They should be compassionate with the child so that the child does not feel afraid, to be truthful.

 In place of this approach, if the parents confront the child harshly, the child, in turn, will be frightened and so he will lie or fight.

 The child will deny admitting what he has done.
-It takes great courage, to confess and always come naturally.
-Parent should teach their child to be brave enough to be truthful.
+It takes great courage, to confess and always comes naturally.
+The parent should teach their child to be brave enough to be truthful.